-Music theory is the study of elements and structures in music and how they affect us as listeners and performers.
-It is becoming more and more combined with studies of music cognition, as cognition is able to succinctly express musical perception and experience and what causes them.
+Music Theory and Analysis is the study of elements and structures in music and how they affect us as listeners and performers.
+Music Cognition is slowly becoming integrated with Music Theory and Analysis, as cognition is able to succinctly express musical perception and experience and what causes them.

-Below are recommended resources for studying music theory at any level.
+Below are recommended resources for studying Music Theory and Analysis at any level.

 musictheory.net | Free